Anitta (singer): 2014–2015: Meu Lugar and Ritmo Perfeito

-Anitta announced in 2013 that she would start her first big national tour on that year and in some special shows she will record her first live CD.
+Anitta announced in 2013 that she would start her first concert tour on that year.
 The sales to the tickets for the special series of shows, went on sale in November 2013.
-The event took place in Rio de Janeiro at HSBC Arena on February 15, 2014, and was attended by about 10,000 people.
-The album was previously titled Fantástico Mundo de Anitta (Anitta's World), but was later renamed to Meu Lugar (My Place),after the release of the song "Quem Sabe" on iTunes.
-The song "Blá Blá Blá" was released as the lead single from the album on March 23, 2014.
-Despite the success in minor proportions,the song reached the number two on the Hot 100 Airplay chart in Brazil.
-The album was released on June 4, 2014, just a day after the release of her second studio album, Ritmo Perfeito.
+The event took place in Rio de Janeiro at HSBC Arena on 15 February 2014, and was attended by about 10,000 people.
+The album was previously titled Fantástico Mundo de Anitta (Anitta's World), but was later renamed to Meu Lugar (My Place), after the release of the song "Quem Sabe" on iTunes.
+The song "Blá Blá Blá" was released as the lead single from the album on 23 March 2014.
+Despite the success in minor proportions, the song reached the number two on the Hot 100 Airplay chart in Brazil.
+The album was released on 4 June 2014, just a day after the release of her second studio album, Ritmo Perfeito.

-The second single from the project was a song featuring rapper Projota titled "Cobertor", which reached a discret number 43 on Brazilian charts.
+The second single from the project was a song featuring rapper Projota titled "Cobertor", which reached a number 43 on Brazilian charts.
 The following single "Na Batida" was released on 31 July 2014.
 Its music video reached 1 million views on YouTube after just 24 hours.
 The single had a minor success on charts, peaking at number four on the Hot 100 Airplay chart.
 Other singles released from the album were "Ritmo Perfeito" and "No Meu Talento", featuring MC Guimê.
-In April 2014, she made her acting debut as Helena Boccato on comedy film Copa de Elite.
+In April 2014, she made her acting debut as Helena Boccato in comedy film Copa de Elite.
 In August 2014, she founded her own management company, Rodamoinho Produções Artísticas.
-In December, she also starred as goddess Solaris on television film Didi e o Segredo dos Anjos.
+In December, she also starred as goddess Solaris in television film Didi e o Segredo dos Anjos.